Novum/vkQuake/readme.md

 > **Note**\
 > The Meson version needs to be 0.47.0 or newer.

+## Error reporting

+`vkQuake` is not garanteed to be free of runtime errors.
+In those rare cases, the game is either quit brutally with a `QUAKE ERROR` dialog, or by `Host_Eror` console message that only terminates the currently played level.

+In both cases some error context is provided that can be useful for developers.
+See [Error reporting](error_reporting_howto.md) for details.

 ## Optional - Music / Soundtrack

 > **Note**\